Orlando Engelaar

-Orlando Engelaar (/nl/; born 24 August 1979) is a Dutch former footballer.
-Engelaar usually played as a midfielder, and is well known for his height.
-At 1.96 m tall, he is a towering presence on the pitch.
-His greatest quality was largely considered to be his through pass because, in spite of his size, Engelaar was very much an attack-minded player.
+Orlando Engelaar (/nl/; born 24 August 1979) is a Dutch former professional footballer who played as a midfielder.
+Known for his imposing physical presence and passing range, he represented the Netherlands at UEFA Euro 2008.

 Club career

 NAC Breda

-Born in Rotterdam, Netherlands, Engelaar began playing football when he was seven years old and said: "Soccer is my life.
+Born in Rotterdam, Netherlands, Engelaar began playing football when he was seven years old and said: "Football is my life.
 I'm working on it day and night."
 Engelaar then joined Feyenoord in the youth system at the same age after being invited to an open day.
 He quickly impressed the Feyenoord's management and joined the academy.
 Engelaar then spent fifteen years at Feyenoord".
 Having started out playing as a striker, Engelaar eventually settled into a midfield or defensive role where he impressed with his aerial and passing abilities.
 He then explained his final years at the academy, saying: "I had now signed a three-year contract at the age of eighteen.
 In the first half of the second season I had to come back from that injury.
 That took time, of course.
 I was told I could leave.
 I was able to go to the Excelsior satellite club.
 But I didn't see it that way.
 That club then played - nine, ten years ago - without any prospects in the first division.
 At that time there were few examples of players who came out well again.
 I'm not going to be stabled at Excelsior, you do that with a cow.'
 At his father's request, he accepted the invitation to play with the Suriprofs team.
 That was then coached by Henk ten Cate.
 Engelaar left such a good impression that the Amsterdam trainer offered him a contract on behalf of NAC.
 But then Feyenoord did not want to lose the midfielder anymore - he had started to play better again."
 After fifteen years at Feyenoord, Engelaar then joined NAC Breda, which was the club that saw him started his professional football career.